substrait-io/substrait/site/docs/types/compound_logical_types.md

 Compound types include any type that is configurable including complex types as well as configurable scalar types.

-#### Key points for discussion

-* Should union type be included (only exists in Arrow)?
-Isn't a named struct sufficient?
-* Arbitrary precision time/date types (e.g. timestamp(9) which exists in Arrow and Trino, timestamp(1) which exists in Trino)
-* Can maps contain multiple values with the same key?

 | Type Name                   | Description                                                  | Arrow Analog        | Iceberg Analog | Spark Analog   | Trino Analog                |
 | --------------------------- | ------------------------------------------------------------ | ------------------- | -------------- | -------------- | --------------------------- |
 | FIXEDCHAR(L)                | A fixed length field of length L. L can be between [1..2,147,483,647].
 Values less that are less in length than the length of the field are padded with spaces. | None                | None           | CharType(L)    | CHAR(L)                     |